 Thanks to Lion Brand Yarn for sponsoring this post and enabling more free patterns on Make and Do Crew!

 Please do not publish or share this pattern as your own.
 You may make items to sell with this pattern.
 In exchange, please link back to this post.
 Do NOT use my photos as your own sales photos.
 You can read my policies here.
 Now let’s make something awesome!

-URBAN GYPSY BOHO BAG FREE CROCHET PATTERN
+URBAN NOMAD BOHO BAG FREE CROCHET PATTERN

 Purchase the ad-free, printable PDF here.

 Seven pages of step-by-step photos are separated from the written pattern so you can choose to print them or conserve ink.